dariomannu/performance-analyser/README.md

 ### count

-Specifies the nuber of times to load the page
+Specifies the number of times to load the page

 ### url